kwatts-4/beta-decay-chains/README.md

 ## Input

 The program launches with a tkinter interface.
 The user is prompted to enter a nuclide that undergoes ß- decay as well as a path for the csv.
 The csv is written to a file called `Decay_Chain_[nuclide].csv` in the user-specified directory.
 If no directory is specified, the default is `~/Downloads/`.

+There will also be a checkbox called print.
+If selected, the decay chains will be printed to the console in the form of a Python list.

 Sample Inputs:
 ```python